 Ancient Egypt to Ancient Greece

 While Egyptians, Syrians or possibly Mesopotamians invented the glass manufacturing process in the 3rd millennium BC as an accidental by-product of metal-working, humans have been using obsidian (a form of naturally occurring volcanic glass) as a tool since the Stone Age.
-There is no evidence that any of these early cultures ever recycled glass, though.
+There is no evidence throughout the history of glass recycling that any of these early cultures ever recycled glass, though.

 The ancient Greeks never quite stumbled across glass recycling as we know it today, either, although they certainly found ways to reuse scrap material, using their cast-off glass as counters in board games similar to chess or draughts, such as petteia – indeed, there are around 50 different game boards carved into the floors and walls of the Parthenon.

 The history of true glass recycling can be traced all the way back to Roman times, where it became a vital cog in the industrial wheel, thanks to the discovery that glass could be broken down and reused over and over again without degrading.

 Not only that, but they realised that recycling glass was much simpler and cheaper than making it from scratch, as it needed fewer raw materials and lower temperatures to melt the fragments.

 Even today, for every metric ton (1,000 kg) of waste glass which is recycled, around 315 kg of carbon dioxide is saved from being released into the atmosphere compared to the creation of new glass.

 1st Century Roman writers, Martial and Statius, confirm that glass recycling became widespread in the Western Empire (including the UK) at the time, and although it is likely to have existed on a smaller scale before, 70 AD is generally considered to be when the trade took off in earnest.

 The Middle Ages